dusk-network/node-installer/README.md

 ## 🔄 Fast Syncing with Archival State Download

 To significantly reduce the time required to sync your node to the latest published state, you can use the `download_state` command.
 This command stops your node and replaces its current state with the latest published state from one of Dusk's archival nodes.
+Currently this is only available for mainnet.

 To see the available published states, run:
 ```sh